Ritcus/XMLDeserialization/README.md

 -Program.cs: Conatins all the main methods, including all the serialization and deserialization of the objects and calculations.

-Others (Did not had enough time to finish up, but tried to showcase my experience respective structure of an webapp)

 -Interface: Methods to be implemented.

 -Services: An extra layer of abstraction.